mirix/approaches-to-diarisation/README.md

 7. Clustering of the UMAP embeddings with [HDBSCAN](https://github.com/scikit-learn-contrib/hdbscan).
 Only long sentences (> 5 words) are clustered.

 8. Clustering of short sentences.
 Short sentences are assigned to the nearest cluster of long sentences.
-This is not working so well at the moment.
+This is not perfect at the moment.
 The best solution is perhaps more accurate puctuation as described above.

 9. The diarised SRT files along with interactive 3D HTML plots procuded with [plotly](https://github.com/plotly/plotly.py).
 Note that even though we are using only 3 dimensions for plotting, as many as possible up to 50 are employed for the actual clustering.